Sayori (Doki Doki Literature Club!): Appearances

-Reception
+Critical reception

 Sayori has been generally well received, particularly for how her mental illnesses are depicted.
 Kotaku writer Gita Jackson grew attached to Sayori, seeing "a little of my confused, sad teenage self in her".
 They discussed one of her poems, Bottles, which they felt spoke of Sayori's desire to make others happy, only for her efforts to be rejected, leaving her with no happiness for herself.
 They contrasted Sayori's depression to other visual novels; where characters will have emotional problems that need to be solved by the player, Sayori's is not so easily solved.

 Fanbyte writer Kara Dennison discussed Sayori's depression, commenting that her aversion to being helped reflected her feeling that it's wasted on her rather than believing she's undeserving of love.
 She discussed how this is a real struggle that she herself suffered through, finding her story and characters valuable for both sufferers and those around them.
 She also felt that Sayori's story was an "intelligent take" on mental illness, where the rest of the game falls flat.
 Writer Sky LaRell Anderson, while feeling that the portrayal of her mental illnesses was accurate, begrudged that the game did not take advantage of the interactivity of its medium in depicting them.

 The Daily Dot writer Ana Valens considered Sayori her favorite character in the game, interpreting her as a pansexual character.
 She cited a scene where Sayori called Natsuki cute and put her hands on her shoulders; while acknowledging that girls calling each other cute is normal for straight people, the physical interaction was less so.
 This, combined with a later scene, suggested to her that gender was not a relevant factor to attraction for Sayori.
 She also felt that this could be relevant to Sayori's depression, commenting that a society that expects women to date men can be difficult for non-straight women, feeling that Sayori mirrors herself in these aspects.
 Valens also felt that her struggles were the most memorable of the cast's, talking about how no matter what, Sayori will die, either to suicide or the game breaking.
 IGN Japan writer Shohei Fujita felt that the way the confession and suicide was handled was more ethical than how it could be, suggesting that being able to save Sayori by staying by her side would be objectifying.